 Is it harder, to give up a genetics, as a traditional surrogate?

 I’ve also heard that traditional surrogates will not relinquish the child to the intended parents.
 I’ve heard lawyers, clinic staff and counsellors make this declaration.
-I had one clinician tell me “we don’t do traditional surrogacy, because she probably won’t hand over the baby” – little did they know that I had just given birth, as a traditional surrogate, and had willingly done just that.
+I had one clinician tell me “we don’t do traditional surrogacy, because she probably won’t hand over the baby” – despite that I had just given birth, as a traditional surrogate, and had willingly done just that.
 Other traditional surrogacy teams have been denied access to treatment, not because of any legal restrictions, but because of the clinic’s own pre-conceived ideas about the surrogate not handing over the baby.

 So, what does the law actually say?